 It will be a challenge, but having said that, Julius Caesar is the shortest-staying title character in all Shakespeare.
 I’m done pretty early.
 Bye-bye!

 The play is being revived around the world.
 It’s populism, right?
 And Donald Trump.
 You couldn’t be a more populist leader than Donald Trump.
 I’m grappling with that myself.
 How much do I make Julius a populist?

 I think my being American is useful to the role.
 America is the last great empire and it is in its death throes, I would say.
 I know audiences will read something into me being African-American in this role.
 It will be our challenge to not encourage that.
 It’s a casting choice and not a redefining of the entire play.

-Julius Caesar begins its national tour on July 14.
-It plays at Arts Centre Melbourne from July 18-28, Canberra Theatre Centre from October 12-20 and the Sydney Opera House from October 23-November 25.
+Julius Caesar plays the Canberra Theatre Centre from October 12-20 and the Sydney Opera House from October 23-November 25.